What You Should Know When You Have Been Injured in a Motor Vehicle Accident

 To obtain compensation for time spent by your family caring for you, an Occupational Therapist or Registered Nurse will need to complete a specific form called a Form 1: Assessment of Attendant Care Needs.
 However, to qualify for this benefit, the expenses must meet the specific definition of being an “incurred” expense.
 A personal injury lawyer can assist you in qualifying for this benefit.
 There are other forms which will likely need to be completed to obtain some of the other Accident Benefits.

 Why are Accident Benefits Important?

-Accident Benefits can assist you financially with your therapy costs, the cost of caring for you in hospital and at home, and other needs while in hospital and at home.
+Accident Benefits can assist you financially with your therapy costs, the cost of caring for you in a hospital and at home, and other needs while in the hospital and at home.

 Key Accident Benefits Available to Anyone Injured in a Motor Vehicle Accident:

 - Medical and Rehabilitation Benefits – to pay for your medical treatment, therapy, medication and required equipment, housing alternatives and transportation